SwapyNetwork/renthereum-workshop-contracts/README.md

 ```
 $ npm install -g truffle
 ```
 Install project dependencies:
 ```
 $ npm install
 ```
 ## Environment

-For setup your wallet configuration, addresses and a custom blockchain node provider to deploy, an environment file is necessary.
+For set up your wallet, an environment file is necessary.
 We provide a `sample.env` file.
 We recommend that you set up your own variables and rename the file to `.env`.

 sample.env
 ```
-export NETWORK_ID=...
-export PROVIDER_URL=...
 export WALLET_MNEMONIC="twelve words mnemonic ... potato bread coconut pencil"
 ```